A thermal-kinetic subgrid model for supernova feedback in simulations of galaxy formation: SN feedback model

 \section{SN feedback model}

 Modern cosmological simulations including hydrodynamics cannot yet resolve individual stars and instead use star particles as the smallest building blocks of stellar mass.
 Each star particle represents a coeval stellar population determined by the assumed initial mass function (IMF) $\Phi(m)$.
 For the tests presented in this work, we adopt the \citet{Chabrier2003} IMF.
 In order to compute the number of SNe per star particle, we integrate the IMF between $m_{\rm min}=8 \, \rm M_\odot$ and $m_{\rm max}=100 \, \rm M_\odot$.
-More precisely, given a star particle of initial mass $m_*$ and age $t$, we compute how much SN energy it will release in a time-step $\Delta t$,
+More precisely, given a star particle of initial mass $m_*$ and age $t$, we compute how much SN energy it will release in a time-step\footnote{The energy $\Delta E_{\rm SN}$ is computed every time-step since a star particle is born.
+This differs from the approach taken by \citetalias{DallaVecchiaSchaye2008} and \citetalias{2012MNRAS.426..140D}, where a star particle's SN energy would only become eligible for stochastic injection after a delay of 30 Myr since its birth.} $\Delta t$,

 where the parameter $f_{\rm E}$ gives the energy of a single SN, in units of $10^{51}$ erg, and $m_{\rm min} \leq m_{\rm d}(t) < m_{\rm max}$ is the zero-age main sequence mass of the stars that die at age $t$, which in this work is computed using the metallicity-dependent stellar-lifetime tables from \citet{Portinari1998}.
 In our model, the energy $\Delta E_{\rm SN}$ is deposited in the surrounding gas in both kinetic and thermal forms.
 We use a free parameter, $f_{\rm kin}$, to split the SN energy between the two channels: $f_{\rm kin} \, \Delta E_{\rm SN}$ is released in kinetic form and the remainder, $(1-f_{\rm kin}) \, \Delta E_{\rm SN}$, is injected thermally.